Arizona Diamondbacks at Tampa Bay Rays game preview

 BOTTOM LINE

-Tampa Bay and Arizona will square off at Tropicana Field on Tuesday.

-The Rays are 10-7 on their home turf.
-Tampa Bay’s team on-base percentage of .334 is third in the American League.
-Tommy Pham leads the lineup with an OBP of .411.
+The Rays are 11-7 on their home turf.
+The Tampa Bay offense has compiled a .256 batting average as a team this season, good for tenth in the American League.
+Brandon Lowe leads the team with an average of .307.

-The Diamondbacks are 13-8 on the road.
-Arizona leads the National League in hitting with a .261 batting average, David Peralta leads the club with an average of .312.
+The Diamondbacks are 13-9 on the road.
+Arizona ranks third in the majors in hitting with a .261 batting average, David Peralta leads the club with an average of .312.
 The Rays won the last meeting 12-1.
-Blake Snell earned his third victory and Avisail Garcia went 3-for-4 with a home run and three RBIs for Tampa Bay.
-Merrill Kelly took his third loss for Arizona.
+Blake Snell notched his third victory and Avisail Garcia went 3-for-4 with a home run and three RBIs for Tampa Bay.
+Merrill Kelly registered his third loss for Arizona.

 TOP PERFORMERS

-Yandy Diaz leads the Rays with seven home runs and is batting .257.
-Austin Meadows is 18-for-40 with three doubles, a triple, four home runs and 13 RBIs over the last 10 games for Tampa Bay.
+Lowe leads the Rays with seven home runs and is batting .307.
+Tommy Pham is 12-for-38 with two doubles, a triple, a home run and eight RBIs over the last 10 games for Tampa Bay.

-Christian Walker leads the Diamondbacks with 21 extra base hits and is batting .306.
-Peralta is 11-for-44 with three doubles, two home runs and 10 RBIs over the last 10 games for Arizona.
+Peralta leads the Diamondbacks with 44 hits and is batting .312.
+Eduardo Escobar has 11 hits and is batting .000 over the last 10 games for Arizona.

 LAST 10 GAMES